stonerlab/stonerplots/README.md

 - aip2 - Switch to 2 column wide format for AIP journals
 - stoner-dark - Switch to a dark background a lighter plotting colours.
 - hi-res - Switches to 600dpi plotting (but using eps, pdf or svg is generally a better option)
+- med-res - like hi-res, but switches to 300dpi plotting.
 - presentation_sm - a style for making 1/2 width graphs.
 - presentation_dark - tweak the weight of elements for dark presnetations.
 - science-2col, science-3col - Science 2 and 3 column width figures